How to Pack to Go Abroad

 What NOT to Bring

 Leave that DSLR at home, unless you have a very good reason to lug it around.
 Cameras are heavy, not to mention expensive.
 Carrying one around marks you as a tourist and possibly makes you a target of theft.
-Additionally, immigration security may give you hell for the electronic components— take it from someone who had to unpack her entire camera bag while trying to catch her plane from Spain to Ireland (never again).
+Additionally, immigration security may give you hell for the electronic components— take it from someone who had to unpack her entire camera bag while trying to catch a plane from Spain to Ireland (never again).
+If you want some fun photos, I recommend several disposable film cameras instead!

 In fact, don’t bring anything particularly precious on the trip.
 Yes, you will likely need your laptop and cellphone, but leave your other expensive and beloved possessions at home.
 Things get lost or stolen all the time, especially when you’re in a new place.
-Your favorite stuffed animal will be safer at home.
+Your favorite stuffed animal or piece of jewelry will be safer at home.

 What to Bring